Warrant of Arrest in Rem

 As legal authority, the AUSA will point to Rule G(3)(b)(i).
 Pursuant to Rule G(3)(b)(i), the Clerk of Court must issue a warrant of arrest in rem for defendant funds if such property is in the government’s possession, custody, or control.

-In contrast, the Local Admiralty Rule in many district courts (such as Local Admiralty Rule 7.03(b)(1) in the Middle District of Florida) which preceded the enactment of Rule G, required that, “pre-seizure” (emphasis added), “a judicial officer [must] first review the verified complaint, and any other relevant case papers, prior to the Clerk issuing the warrant of arrest and/or summons in rem.”
+In contrast, the Local Admiralty Rule in many district courts (such as Local Admiralty Rule 7.03(b)(1) in the Middle District of Florida), which preceded the enactment of Rule G, required that “pre-seizure” (emphasis added), “a judicial officer [must] first review the verified complaint, and any other relevant case papers, prior to the Clerk issuing the warrant of arrest and/or summons in rem.”

-Rule G, however, recognizes that if the property is in the government’s possession, there has already been some determination of probable cause or agreement of the parties and the further precautionary step of preliminary judicial review is unnecessary.
+Rule G, however, recognizes that if the property is in the government’s possession, there has already been some determination of probable cause or agreement of the parties, and the further precautionary step of preliminary judicial review is unnecessary.

-Since Rule G(3)(b)(i) explicitly provides that a judicial finding of probable cause need not be made before the Clerk issues a warrant of arrest in rem for property already in the custody of the United States, when the Defendant Funds are in the United States’ custody, the United States will request that the enter an order directing the Clerk to issue the Warrant of Arrest in Rem for the Defendant Funds.
+Since Rule G(3)(b)(i) explicitly provides that a judicial finding of probable cause need not be made before the Clerk issues a warrant of arrest in rem for property already in the custody of the United States, when the Defendant Funds are in the United States’ custody, the United States will request that they enter an order directing the Clerk to issue the Warrant of Arrest in Rem for the Defendant Funds.

 The court will then enter an Order on Motion for Issuance of Warrant In Rem directing the clerk to issue the warrant for the arrest of the U.S. Currency in rem.
 The U.S. Marshal will then file Form USM-285, a five-copy form set designed as a control document for a process served by a U.S. Marshal or designee.